TEXAS

 What Happened

-The four astronauts who flew aboard NASA’s Artemis II mission around the Moon were formally welcomed home at a public event in Houston, Texas.
-Commander Reid Wiseman, pilot Victor Glover, mission specialist Christina Koch, and Canadian astronaut Jeremy Hansen were all reunited with their families on Saturday following the completion of the mission.
+Four astronauts who completed NASA’s Artemis II mission around the Moon were welcomed home at an event in Houston, Texas on Saturday.
+Commander Reid Wiseman, pilot Victor Glover, mission specialist Christina Koch, and Canadian Space Agency astronaut Jeremy Hansen reunited with their families following the historic flight.

 By the Numbers